VVT-i: Valvematic

 The Valvematic system offers continuous adjustment to valve lift and timing and improves fuel efficiency by controlling the fuel/air intake using valve control rather than conventional throttle plate control.
 The technology made its first appearance in 2007 with the 3ZR-FAE engine in the Noah and later in early-2009 in the Avensis.
 This system is simpler in design compared to Valvetronic and VVEL, allowing the cylinder head to remain at a similar height.

 Direct injection systems

-Since 1996, VVT-i is used in conjunction with Toyota's gasoline direct injection (GDI) systems such as D-4 and D-4S.
+Since 1996, VVT-i has been used in conjunction with Toyota's gasoline direct injection (GDI) systems such as D-4 and D-4S.
 Toyota engines using direct injection systems are denoted with the "S" suffix in Toyota's engine naming scheme (e.g. 2JZ-FSE, 2GR-FSE and 4U-GSE); this suffix was formerly used to denote engines with swirl intakes (e.g. 3A-SU).

 D-4

 D-4 (Direct Four Line) is a direct injection system used in a number of Toyota engines, sometimes referred to as VVT-i D-4.
 Developed in 1996, it appeared as early as 2000 on the 1JZ-FSE and 2JZ-FSE engines found in some models of the Toyota Crown and Toyota Crown Majesta, and can also be found in several engines in the Toyota Avensis and Toyota RAV4.
 The D-4 system uses high-pressure swirl control valves to improve combustion efficiency alongside a three-way catalytic converter.
 VVT-i is integral to the design of the D-4 system, and is used in conjunction with D-4 to offer ultra-lean fuel consumption with cleaner emissions without compromising performance.
 Power and torque outputs as well as engine responsiveness are also improved as a result.
 All D-4 engines use a drive by wire system for the throttle body (also called an electronic throttle control) instead of a mechanical linkage system via a throttle cable.